birddevelper/NoteBookManager/README.md

 ## NoteBook Manager

-NoteBook Manager is a tiny application that performs CRUD jobs on Stock Entity via Rest Webservices.
+NoteBook Manager is a tiny application that performs CRUD jobs on Notebook Entity via Rest Webservices.
 It exposes 5 endpoint as following list :

 - GET /api/notebooks (get a list of stocks)